Table of Contents

 Fabletics has amazing examples of social commerce testimonials because of how well they’re employed across a variety of social channels as well as how easily they turn testimonials into a direct sales tool.

-It’s essentially a ‘next-level’ type of UGC, because their customers share how much they enjoy the products and the company utilizes these public comments in its sales funnel.
+It’s essentially a ‘next-level’ type of UGC, because their customers share how much they enjoy the products and the company utilises these public comments in its sales funnel.
 The company even encourages UGC using the hashtag #myfabletics on Instagram and elsewhere.

 Fabletics built out a specific page on its website to feature these posts and testimonials from other places.
 It’s highly visual and when people go there, they’re encouraged to provide additional photos showcasing themselves in the clothing.
 Customers participate because it’s cool to see themselves featured on a huge brand’s website.

 With just a couple clicks, you can add testimonial photos from your phone, computer, Facebook, or Instagram.
 Then, when you click on the photo in its testimonial mosaic, you get a larger view of the image with the name of the person or group that posted the photo and the ability to buy any Fabletics gear shown in the image.
 They’ve essentially turned social commerce into direct selling.